abhiranjan2429/OnlinePieStore/README.md

 # OnlinePieStore
-Learning .NetCore with MVC Architecture.
+Learning .NetCore with MVC Architecture.<br/>
-Master directory is the one which will be worked upon for development.
+This is for learningand development